-Figure 5a shows the mean thesis score for our students over the last five years.
-Figure 5b shows the percentage of students receiving thesis scores of 5 or higher.
-Approximately 72% of graduating honors students in 2016 received thesis scores of 5 or higher on their thesis defenses, with a mean score of 6.12 (SD = 2.02).

-Figure 6 shows the proportion of students receiving each level of honors over the last five years.
-In 2016, 55.6% of our honors students who received honors, received Magna or Summa Cum Laude.
+In 2017, 87.5% of graduating honors students received thesis scores of 5 or higher on their thesis defenses, with a mean score of 7.33 (SD = 1.57).
+In 2017, 62.5% of our honors students who received honors, received Magna or Summa Cum Laude.
 On all measures we achieved our aspirational goals with regard to supervision of honors theses.